ookiineko/anime-transcription/README.md

 instead of emulating what the text would be if it an official release, better to emulate what the text would be if written by a person who watch this anime without any other context

+> [!NOTE]
-not to paste foreign texts copied from somewhere else directly
+> not to paste foreign texts copied from somewhere else directly

 keyboard used: google Mozc